alex-gutev/live_cells/README.md

 reflect the content of the text field whenever it is changed by the user.
 Whatever the user writes in the field is reflected in the widget below.

-The 'Clear' button clears the text field by setting the `input` cell to the empty string.
+The "Clear" button clears the text field by setting the `input` cell to the empty string.
 The benefits of this approach are:

 * No need for a `TextEditingController`